macaroni-os/macaroni-site/site/content/faq/_index.md

 ### **3. Why `luet search` doesn't return packages?**

-Excluding the search of the packages installed, i mean with the `--installed` option, the `luet search` command works only when the enabled repositories are been synced.
+Excluding the search of the packages installed, I mean with the `--installed` option, the `luet search` command works only when the enabled repositories have been synced.

-It's just needed to download one time the repositories tree and then all works fine.
+It's just needed to download one time the repository tree and then all works fine.

 ```